-People’s perception of value is much greater when they have something in their hands which they can hold.
+People’s perception of value is much greater when they have something in their hands that they can hold.

 It created a physical connection to an otherwise intangible digital product.

-I would bet money that this small gesture goes a long way towards decreasing buyers remorse and refund rate as you’re creating a physical connection to a customer for an otherwise digital product.
+I would bet money that this small gesture goes a long way towards decreasing buyer remorse and refund rates as you’re creating a physical connection to a customer for an otherwise digital product.

 Keys to a great product: